mtx13/MeAndFitbit/README.md

 The following libraries were installed as part of this project:

-seaborn Version: 0.11.0
+-seaborn Version: 0.11.0
-*[Seaborn](https://seaborn.pydata.org/) is a Python data visualization library based on matplotlib.
+  -[Seaborn](https://seaborn.pydata.org/) is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.

-xgboost   Version: 1.5.1
+-xgboost   Version: 1.5.1
-*[XGBoost](https://xgboost.readthedocs.io/en/stable/) is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
+  -[XGBoost](https://xgboost.readthedocs.io/en/stable/) is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 It implements machine learning algorithms under the Gradient Boosting framework.